ReactForAll/React-Course/Level_8/3. Using npm packages in Typescript/SCRIPT.md

 Some packages, for instance `raviger` which we've been using for routing has inbuilt type defenitions.
 This meant that we could simply install the package and start using it!

 Most others though don't have inbuilt type definitions.
 When this situation comes up, the first place to look is the `DefinitelyTyped` repository.
-A good example of a popular untyped package that `DefinitelyTyped` supports would be lodash.
-If you plan to use lodash, you can install it with `npm install react-copy-to-clipboard` and then install the type definitions with `npm install @types/react-copy-to-clipboard`.
+A good example of a popular untyped package that `DefinitelyTyped` supports would be react-copy-to-clipboard.
+If you plan to use react-copy-to-clipboard, you can install it with `npm install react-copy-to-clipboard` and then install the type definitions with `npm install @types/react-copy-to-clipboard`.

 If we install `react-copy-to-clipboard` and then try to use it, we'll get an error, because it doesn't have the Typescript Type defenitions!
 Thanks to the `DefenitelyTyped` repo we have the type definitions for `react-copy-to-clipboard` at `@types/react-copy-to-clipboard`.